validatedpatterns/docs/content/patterns/multicloud-gitops/getting-started.md

    git push origin my-branch
    ```

 6. You can deploy the pattern by running `./pattern.sh make install` or by using the [validated pattern operator](/infrastructure/using-validated-pattern-operator/).
-If you choose the former please use the following steps

 ##  Deploying the cluster by using the pattern.sh file
 To deploy the cluster by using the `pattern.sh` file, complete the following steps: